gomorpheus/morpheus-docs/release_notes/compatibility.rst

 - 5.2.8: Appliance: The local code repository path has been moved from ``/var/opt/morpheus/morpheus-ui/repo`` to ``/var/opt/morpheus/morpheus-local/repo`` to reduce potential shared storage issues and perfomace restrictions.
 The reconfigure process creates the folders and sets the paths in application.yml, no manual intervention is needed unless symlinks exisit on ``/var/opt/morpheus/morpheus-ui/repo/git`` which will need to be removed prior to reconfiguring 5.3.2.
 The old ``/var/opt/morpheus/morpheus-ui/repo`` path will be automatically deleted in a fulture release but can be manually recursivly deleted at any time for storage reclaimation.
 - 5.2.9: OpenStack v2 Identity API will be deprecated in v5.2.9 and will be removed in v5.3.3
 - 5.2.9: The following System Instance Types and associated layouts were disabled and no longer appear in the system provided library: Cassandra, Confluence, Devstack, Hadoop, Jboss, Jenkins, Magento, Mongo, Moogsoft, Nexus, Percona, Puppet, RethinkDb, Riak, RiakCs, Stash, Solr, Wordpress, Zookeeper.
 Note this only disables the Instance type from the system seeded library and does not affect user created Insatnce Types or Layouts.
+- 5.2.11: Veeam 9.5u3a and 9.5u4 integration support has been deprecated as they near end of support

 |morpheus| Application OS
 =========================